Simon-lab08/test/readme.txt

-Git is fucking great
+Git is fucking great.
-Git is free software
+Git is free software.
+I want to fuck my stupid boss.
+Adding it to a new brance.